 It’s especially frustrating when you’re trying to eat healthier and you go to buy vegetables, only to see them wrapped in plastic.

-They’re free of plastic, affordable, and are high quality.
+They’re free of plastic, affordable, and of high quality.

 pre-cut fruit and veggies